It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Big inspiration can come in small containers!
 Think outside of the box, and get planting in a creative container.
 Container plants are judged on health and quality, container selection, balance and symmetry, originality, artistic creation and more.

-This exhibit has divisions for professionals, amateurs, garden clubs and students.
+This exhibit has divisions for professionals, amateurs, garden clubs, and students.

 The San Diego County Fair’s Container Plant Competition is a captivating and competitive outdoor exhibition designed to showcase the artistry, skill, and innovation of adult and youth gardeners as they create stunning, functional, and imaginative container plant displays.
 This event offers participants the opportunity to demonstrate their creative horticultural expertise within a compact, portable, and self-contained environment.